caz-iii/PsyTracker/README.md

 ### Installation

-Simply download the app from this repository's releases page and run PsyTracker.exe
+Simply download the app from this repository's releases page, unzip the folder, and run PsyTracker.exe

 This application is unsigned, so you may receive a warning before when first launching the app.